-Risk Adjustment is the method developed and used by the Department of Health & Human Services (HHS) to predict health costs of members enrolling in Affordable Care Act (ACA) or Medicare Advantage (MA) plans.
-Risk Adjustment prevents health plans from only attracting and enrolling healthy members; or adverse selection.
+Risk Adjustment is the method developed and used by the Department of Health and Human Services (HHS) to predict health costs of members enrolling in Affordable Care Act (ACA) or Medicare Advantage (MA) plans.
+Risk Adjustment prevents health plans from only attracting and enrolling healthy members, known as adverse selection.
 Effective Risk Adjustment programs ensures members are receiving quality care and enable health plans to offer more comprehensive and affordable benefits to members.

-Arkansas Health & Wellness is required by law to report complete and accurate diagnostic information on enrollees.
+Arkansas Health and Wellness is required by law to report complete and accurate diagnostic information on enrollees.
 This information is gathered from claims data and information obtained from medical record reviews and audits.

-Arkansas Health & Wellness is required to validate member diagnosis annually through Risk Adjustment Data Validation (RADV) audit.
-Health Plans also engage in chart review projects to ensure member diagnosis are being reported accurately.
+Arkansas Health and Wellness is required to validate member diagnosis annually through a Risk Adjustment Data Validation (RADV) audit.
+Health plans also engage in chart review projects to ensure member diagnoses are being reported accurately.

-Arkansas Health & Wellness engages providers through various incentive programs that reward providers for risk adjustment gap closure.
+Arkansas Health and Wellness engages providers through various incentive programs that reward providers for risk adjustment gap closure.

 An arrhythmia is an abnormal heart rhythm.
 Arrhythmias occur when the electrical impulses that coordinate your heartbeats don’t work properly, causing your heart to beat too fast, too slow or irregularly.

 - Heart attack